sheisc/Vulnerable_Echo_Server/README.md

 # Vulnerable_Echo_Server
 Vulnerable_Echo_Server: A vulnerable Multi-Process Echo Server and its evil clients.

+Overview:

+Please see [VulnerableEcho.png]  (https://github.com/sheisc/Vulnerable_Echo_Server/blob/master/VulnerableEcho.png) for what this program does.

 It has been tested on 32-bit Ubuntu 12.04, as a simple example to demonstrate (1) Buffer Overflow and its exploits
 (2) GOT Table overwrite (Suppose it is writable)